TrevorFoster/GuiLib/README.md

 GuiLib
 ======
-A monogame library for in window graphical user interfaces.
+A monogame library for in game window graphical user interfaces.